HST2044F Africa in Question: Ancient & Pre-colonial AFRICA BETWEEN the Past & Present

-DP requirements: 100% of required coursework; course evaluation is to be completed.
+DP requirements: 100% of required coursework and course evaluation.

-Assessment: Classwork counts for 50% of the final mark, and one two-hour examination at the end of the semester in which the course is taken counts for the remaining 50%.
+Assessment: Course work counts for 50% of the final mark and a two hour examination at the end of the semester in which the course is taken counts for the remaining 50%.